akshat3492/Basic-Models-from-scratch/README.md

-# KNN_From_Scratch
-Implemented KNN algorithm from scratch on a sample dataset.
+Implemented basic machine learning algorithm from scratch on a sample datasets.